Kim-one/UnityProjects1/README.md

 ## ▶️ How to Play
 - Navigate to [Playable Demo](https://simmer.io/@Kimone/yavros-city-battleground-brawl)
-- Use arrow keys / WASD to move
+- Use the arrow keys / WASD to move
 - Spacebar to attack

 ## 🔄 Future Enhancements (In Progress)